 GC has implemented an information security management system and asset security practices in accordance with cyber-related international standard ISO/IEC 27001:2013.
-In 2021, the scope of application for ISO/IEC 27001 certification has been extended, which this extension covers personal data security of candidate in recruitment process.
+In 2022, the scope of application for ISO/IEC 27001 certification has been extended, as ISO/IEC 27701:2019 which this extension covers personal data security of candidate in recruitment process.
 This will ensure the security and personal data privacy of the candidates.

 Our assurance process is conducted annually by a third party (Bureau Veritas) which covers the information infrastructure and security management system, and to ensure that systematic errors were not detected and the operation system complies with international standards.